Most of us know the saying: in order to be interesting, be interested

 Sometimes a passion can be infectious, I notice that when a good friend likes a particular movie, song, or activity, I start to like it as well.

-Not always of course, but at least a certain level of interest in that subject grows inside of me.
+Not always of course, but at least a certain level of interest in that subject grows in me.

 Many times I like to take on that activity as well, just to get a feeling of why this is so exciting to the person!

-Personally, I like to ask questions about why the person likes it, what is it about that topic that makes the person light up with a big smile on his or her face.
+Personally, I like to ask questions about why the person likes it, what is it about that topic that makes the person light up with a big smile on their face.